MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/webcontent.md

 ## Default Settings

-By default, the WebView loads the preset URL.
-The URL should be replaced with a desired one on each WebView in use.
+By default, the WebSlate loads the preset URL.
+The URL should be replaced with a desired one on each WebSlate in use.
 The image quality parameter is set to "Low," and brightness is set to 1.0 (100% of the browser's brightness).